CoBRA: A Universal Strategyproof Confirmation Protocol for Quorum-based Proof-of-Stake Blockchains: Preliminaries

-We assume that all participants are connected through perfect point-to-point communication channels.
+\textbf{Network.} We assume all participants are connected through perfect point-to-point channels.
 We consider two communication models: \emph{partial synchrony} and \emph{synchrony}.
-In the former we show impossibility results , whereas in the latter present our key results.\\ \textit{(a) Partial synchronous model:} There is an unknown time called Global Stabilization Time ($GST$), such that after $GST$ messages arrive within a known time bound $\Delta$.
-Therefore, every message sent at time $t$ eventually arrives at time $ t' \leq max\{GST, t\} + \Delta$. \\ \textit{(b) Synchronous model:} The traditional synchronous model assumes that any message sent is guaranteed to arrive within a known time bound $\Delta$.
-In contrast, we adopt a relaxed model of synchrony which allows the network to become asynchronous but only up to a known period of time $\Delta_{GST}$, after which the network becomes synchronous again, i.e., all messages are delivered within $\Delta$ time.
-Thus, any message is guaranteed to arrive within $\Delta^* = 2\Delta+ \Delta_{GST}$ in the worst-case.
-For example, consider a message \( m \) sent at time \( t \).
-Just before \( t' = t + \Delta \), the system enters an asynchronous period, and the message is delivered to the recipients only \( \Delta_{GST} + \Delta \) after \( t' \).
-We refer to $\Delta_{GST}$ as an \emph{asynchronous period} and to $\Delta^*$ as the \emph{maximum message delay}.
-We also assume that the synchronous periods are long enough for the system to make progress.
+In the former we show impossibility results; in the latter, both impossibilities and main results.
+In \emph{partial synchrony:} there is an unknown Global Stabilization Time ($GST$) after which messages arrive within a known bound $\Delta$; i.e., a message sent at time $t$ arrives by $t' \leq \max\{GST, t\} + \Delta$.
+In \emph{synchrony:} every message sent at time $t$ arrives by $t + \Delta^*$, for a known bound $\Delta^*$.